superbrothers/kubernetes-docs/kubectl_top_pod.md

 ### Options

 ```
   -A, --all-namespaces         If present, list the requested object(s) across all namespaces.
 Namespace in current context is ignored even if specified with --namespace.
       --containers             If present, print usage of containers within a pod.
   -h, --help                   help for pod
       --no-headers             If present, print output without headers.
   -l, --selector string        Selector (label query) to filter on, supports '=', '==', and '!='.(e.g. -l key1=value1,key2=value2)
       --sort-by string         If non-empty, sort pods list using specified field.
 The field can be either 'cpu' or 'memory'.
+      --use-protocol-buffers   If present, protocol-buffers will be used to request metrics.
 ```

 ### Options inherited from parent commands